 You could even layer different types of chocolate.

-You may wonder how commercial chocolate-coated beans get their shine.
+PRO TIP - You may wonder how commercial chocolate-coated beans get their shine.
 This is actually the result of a lacquer spray that is unavailable to the average home chef.
 Don’t worry!
 The taste and texture will be exactly the same.

 Enjoy Your Chocolate Covered Beans!